imanoop7/fine-tunning-using-pyreft/README.md

 2. Open `fine_tuning_using_pyreft.ipynb` in your browser.

+3. Open `llama3_fine_tunning_pyreft.ipynb` in your brower

-3. Follow the instructions within the notebook to load the dataset, configure the model, and initiate the fine-tuning process.
+4. Follow the instructions within the notebook to load the dataset, configure the model, and initiate the fine-tuning process.

 ## Contributing